 The bottom line

 All three providers meet a reasonable standard for safety and transparency in 2026.
-Pick based on priority: Eden for best overall, Sprout for lowest price, MyStart for tirzepatide.
+Pick based on priority: Eden for best overall + tirzepatide, Sprout for insurance coverage, MyStart for oral (needle-free) GLP-1.
 For deeper reads, see our Eden review, Sprout review, and MyStart review.
 For the full price landscape across 10+ providers, see cheapest GLP-1 online 2026.
 For step-by-step intake help, see how to get Ozempic online.